 3.3.3 The Club and any Person proposing to acquire Control have acceded to any powers and/or accepted any conditions imposed pursuant to Rule 3.2.

 4.1 Where The League decides (whether based on a Declaration or otherwise) that a person who is or wishes to become a Relevant Person is subject to a Disqualifying Condition, The League shall notify the person and their Club in writing of that decision (with reasons).

 4.2 Where the person is a Relevant Person when the decision under Rule 4.1 is made:

-(a) within 28 days of receipt of that notice (or such other period as is specified by The League in the notice) they must resign as a director or officer of the Club (where applicable) and/or take such other steps as are necessary in all the circumstances to ensure that they no longer comes within the definition of a Relevant Person; and
+4.2.1 within 28 days of receipt of that notice (or such other period as is specified by The League in the notice) they must resign as a director or officer of the Club (where applicable) and/or take such other steps as are necessary in all the circumstances to ensure that they no longer come within the definition of a Relevant Person; and

 4.4 A Club must not permit any person who is subject to a Disqualifying Condition either to become a Relevant Person or (if they were already a Relevant Person before the Disqualifying Condition arose) to continue to be a Relevant Person for the Club, for so long as the Disqualifying Condition subsists.

 4.5 Further, no Person may acquire any Holding in a Club if, pursuant to the law of the United Kingdom or the European Union:

 4.5.1 they are prohibited from entering the United Kingdom; or